hanchiang/market-data-notification/README.md

 See [CONTRIBUTING](CONTRIBUTING.md)

 # TODO
+* API to send message to telegram, backup data
 * Code coverage in github action
 * Bot with pre-defined menu for user interaction
 * Get overextended levels using google sheet API instead of manually entering them.